Monkey World is home to over 250 monkeys, apes and prosimians. The following are all the species of monkey that we currently care for at the park:

 Brass and Evi arrived at Monkey World on 21/02/13 with two female common marmosets that had been rescued from a small cage in a pub.
 Their appearance is unlike anything we have seen at the park and despite consultation with marmoset and tamarin specialists their species is unidentifiable.
 It is most likely they are mixed species’ hybrids.
 They are a confident and active duo who love sunbathing in their outside enclosure.

 Benny and Nia are red-bellied guenons that were hunted and taken from the wild in Benin.
 They were smuggled out of Accra in Ghana on a passenger flight into Lebanon.
 At Beirut airport the pair were confiscated and cared for by Animals Lebanon until Benny and Nia came to Monkey World.
 They arrived on 16/05/18 and we estimate they were born in 2016.
-The pair have been allowed to have a single baby, Biff, so they become a stable family group.
-Biff was born on 25/03/19.
+The pair have been allowed to have two babies, Biff and Nala, so they become a stable family group.
+Biff was born on 25/03/19, and Nala in July 2020.